pgeu/pgeu-system/docs/elections/elections.md

 : Name of the candidate

 Email
-: Email to the candiate
+: Email to the candidate

 Presentation
 : Short presentation of the candidate, supports Markdown text.